meerasndr/learn-programming-with-music-coursework/README.md

 # Sonic-Pi lesson plan

+#### A WIP plan to teach simple programming ideas using Sonic-Pi, for non-musicians and new coders

 1. Make a beep.
 	* Goal:
 		1. Code: Make a beep with code.
 Progress to making a sequence of beeps.